SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 # Binary tree
-Binary tree is a type of tree data structure and it will be covered in the following sections.
+A binary tree is a type of tree data structure and it will be covered in the following sections.

 ## Concept